Ward House (Seattle)

-The building, originally at 1427 Boren Avenue, was designed, built and originally owned by George W. Ward.
+The Wards moved out of the house around 1897 and it was converted into a boarding house.
+In 1906 it was moved 60' south and rotated 90 degrees to face Boren Avenue in order to make way for commercial development along Pike Street and it would eventually be sandwiched between two apartment buildings, serving as an annex to the Crest Hotel to the North.
+The home survived there for 80 years, outlasting most of its contemporaries in the area.
 In 1962, the architect Victor Steinbrueck wrote of it, "…this fanciful example of residential Victorian carpenter Gothic, one of the most interesting and apparently sound of the rare few remaining… could be made delightfully attractive by sympathetic preservation…"

-Nonetheless, it became vacant in 1974 and was scheduled for demolition in the mid-1980s.
+The home's architectural significance was further recognized in 1972 when it was nominated for state landmark status.
+Nonetheless, it was vacant and deteriorating by 1974 and was scheduled for demolition in the mid-1980s.
 The owners, Dr. and Mrs. Michael Buckley, donated the structure to Historic Seattle, a nonprofit architectural preservation organization chartered as a public development authority by the city.
 Historic Seattle in turn sold it to David Leen, a local lawyer, for $7,500.
 On April 6, 1986, Leen moved the Ward House from its First Hill lot on Boren Avenue between Union and Pike Streets to its current location at the corner of E. Denny Way and Belmont Avenue E. Leen worked to restore the building using fixtures and furniture from the original time period.
 The building was occupied by Leen's law office, as well as several other solo practices, until 2016.
 It is now owned and occupied by Tola Capital, LLC.